 Bengeworth CE Academy is a Church of England school situated in a rural market town which is steadily increasing in size.
-The school has two sites- one in Burford Road and one in Kings Road with approximately 512 children on roll between the ages of 4 and 10 years.
+The school has two sites- one in Burford Road and one in Kings Road with approximately 523 children on roll between the ages of 4 and 10 years.
 The children are taught in 18 mixed-ability classes, three classes in each year group.
+'The Nursery' is located on the Burford Road site and has 30 3-4 year olds attending, with space for 60.